BobBuildTool/bob/doc/manual/configuration.rst

 Configuration
 =============

-When building packages Bob executes the instructions defined by the recipes.
+When building packages, Bob executes the instructions defined by the recipes.
 All recipes are located relative to the project root directory in the ``recipes`` subdirectory.
 Recipes are YAML files with a defined structure.
 The name of the recipe and the resulting package(s) is derived from the file name by removing the trailing '.yaml'.
-To aid further organization of the recipes they may be put into subdirectories under ``recipes``.
-The directory name gets part of the package name with a ``::``-separator.
+To aid further organization of the recipes, they may be put into subdirectories under ``recipes``.
+The directory name becomes part of the package name with a ``::``-separator.

-To minimize repetition of common functionality there is also an optional ``classes`` subdirectory.
+To minimize repetition of common functionality, there is also an optional ``classes`` subdirectory.
 Classes have the same structure as recipes and can be included from recipes and other classes to factor out common stuff.
 Files that do not have the '.yaml' extension are ignored when parsing the recipes and